speechly/docs/content/release-notes/index.md

     weight: 999
 ---

-In this page, we'll publish improvements and fixes to Speechly products bi-weeklygit .
+In this page, we'll publish improvements and fixes to Speechly products bi-weekly.

 ### 11th of January 2021